-- 10. To minimize AGC pumping when receiving strong signals and eliminate loud bursts between transmitted CW characters, reduce setting of RF control so that S-Meter reads approximately half scale. - 11.
-The VFO oscillator, like any LC tuned oscillator, may be adversely affected by ac magnetic fields cutting the coil turns.
-The oscillator output is frequency modulated at the line frequency, causing a "dirty" CW note and/or poor SSB quality in both transmit and receive modes.
-When installing the unit, locate any ac operated equipment which may generate magnetic fields, such as power supplies, electric clocks, keyers, rotator controls and other station accessories, as far as possible from it.
+CW note and/or poor SSB quality in both transmit and receive modes.
+When installing, locate any ac operated equipment which may generate magnetic fields, such as power supplies, electric clocks, keyers, rotator controls and other station accessories, as far as possible from it.
 Since the VFO is located front and center, the most common cause of FMing is from placing these accessories on top of the unit.
 However, large power supplies may cause interference even when placed adjacent to the transceiver.
-A check of the purity of a received CW signal should be made at the time of installation. - 12.
-Due to the possibility of high voltage transients being generated in the output rf amplifier during bandswitching, changing bands should not be done while transmitting power to the load.
-Either place the transceiver in the receive mode or be certain of a "key up" condition in CW.
-YOU RISK THE POSSIBILITY OF DESTROYING THE OUTPUT TRANSISTORS IF THIS PRECAUTION IS NOT OBSERVED. - 13.
-Although improper antennas will not damage the final, we suggest an SWR below 3 to 1 be achieved for maximum performance.
+A check of the purity of a received CW signal should be made at the time of installation.

+- 13. Due to the possibility of high voltage transients being generated in the output rf amplifier during band switching, changing bands should not be done while transmitting power to the load.
+Either place the transceiver in the receive mode or be certain of a "key-up" condition in CW.
+YOU RISK THE POSSIBILITY OF DESTROYING THE OUTPUT TRANSISTORS IF THIS PRECAUTION IS NOT OBSERVED. - 14.
+Although improper antennas will not damage the output transistors, we suggest an SWR below 3 to 1 be achieved for maximum performance.
 In cases where the antenna cannot be matched to a better SWR, and the TEN-TEC power supply repeatedly shuts down due to over-current conditions, the transceiver can be operated at reduced input power by rotating the ALC control counterclockwise to a position where the supply does not trip out.